 - If you have a garage door you will need to take steps to secure it into place and keep any openings closed up tight.
 This will keep out moisture and rodents as well.

-D/M PRO TIP: If you have a child that is older but not quite ready to move out on their own, this might be a great option for you and them.
-A bit of independence while still under your roof is a great stepping stone for both.
+D/M Pro Tip: If you have a child that is older but not quite ready to move out on their own, this might be an excellent option for you and them.
+A bit of independence while still under your roof is a great stepping stone.

-- A space that will work for a bed.
+- Furniture.
+A space that will work for a bed and for lounging.
 You will want to choose an area that has the most comfortable weather.
+A futon may be a good option if your garage is small.

 A Home Office

-- A desk for work and a comfortable chair.
+- Furniture.
+A desk for work and a comfortable chair.

-- Adequate electricity for your computer and other electronic devices.
+- Electric.
+Adequate electricity for your computer and other electronic devices.

 What tips do you have for how to organize your garage?
 Share in the comments below!